spxak1/weywot/motorbike.md

 7. Long guides to install stuff like rectangular tires are not going to cut it, especially for new users.
 Bike manufacturers should invest the time to make these one-step installations, or come with it.
 It makes no sense to keep such features out of bikes, since so many new users are used to rectangular tires.
 8. Modern features such as keyless entry are definitely a must.
 Especially once doors are part of bikes, keyless entry is a must.
 9. If all these are done, the Starbucks may make a coffee cup for a bike.
+10. It's impossible to maintain a bike if I have to add all these modifications.
+At least in a car you don't need these modifications and it doesn't break that often.
+If all modifications are part of the bike, it may be easier.
+Then you can limit the amount of modifications available to make it easier to maintain.

 ## (Real) Bike industry: